QuantumRaC/T3xtAnlys/README.md

 * **Principle:**
   Most analysis will be **rule-based** for transparency and interpretability; **GenAI** is used **only for summarization**, not core analysis.

+* This project is currently work in progress.
 ---

 ## Models